yannawr/kittygo/README.md

 ## How It Works

-Kittygo utilizes `go install -v` for Go package installation and subsequently copies the resulting file from GOPATH to /usr/bin.
-It's as straightforward as that.
+Kittygo utilizes `go install -v` for Go package installation and subsequently moves the resulting file from GOPATH to /usr/bin/go-package It's as straightforward as that.

 Kittygo also provides the following functionalities: